Blood circulation

 Can blood vessels regenerate after injury or disease?

 Expert Answer: Yes, blood vessels can regenerate after injury or disease.
-This process is known as neovascularization, which involves the formation of new vessels from existing vessels.
-However, the ability to regenerate depends on several factors, such as age, general health, and severity of the injury.
-Research advances, such as those by Didier Letourneur, are highlighting innovative methods to promote this regeneration.
-So, the correct answer is “Yes.”
+This process is known as neovascularization, which involves the formation of new vessels from existing ones.
+However, the ability to regenerate depends on several factors, such as age, general health, and the severity of the injury.
+Research advances, such as those of Didier Letourneur, are highlighting innovative methods to promote this regeneration.
+So, the correct answer is "Yes."

 References